 Find An Acne Regimen That Works for You

 What is the best acne regimen for getting rid of acne and keeping it away for good?
 The honest answer is that the best daily routine for keeping acne under control depends on your skin type and the type of acne you have.
-Different types of skin require different daily skin care regimens for common acne, and different kinds of acne may require entirely different approaches for keeping skin clear.
+Different types of skin require different daily skin care regimens for common acne1, and different kinds of acne may require entirely different approaches for keeping skin clear.

 Here are the highlights of daily acne care regimens that work for common acne on oily, dry, and sensitive skin, and for special concerns with Asian skin tones, black skin tones, women’s acne, rosacea, and back acne, also known as bacne.